Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       splice point.

 This specification requires option 1 or 2 to be applied.
-Option 2 is required for dual encoder synchronization to avoid variation of the segment durations.
+Option 2 is required for dual-encoder synchronization to avoid variation of the segment durations.

 ## Requirements for Failovers and Connection Error Handling ## {#interface-1-failover}